Bachelor of Science

 INFORMATION SESSIONS AND OPEN HOUSE

 Due to the high volume of individual visit requests for prospective students, the College of Nursing holds Information Sessions for those interested in our nursing pathways.
-Below is information on which session is best for each student population.
+More information regarding open houses and information sessions can be found here.

 ARMY AND AIRFORCE ROTC PATHWAY